Ozzee/sabrage/README.md

 Administration is done through the Django admin interface.
 There are two models:

 ### Entry
-This model represents an enty to the tab.
+This model represents an entry to the tab.

 * Has a user and an item.
 * The user is a text field in order to allow for more flexibility.
 E.g. running the page on a tablet without login.